 - If you’d like, add a teaspoon or so of cinnamon to the seasoning of the fries.

 - When turning and later removing from the sheet pan, do so gently.
 These aren’t as firm as traditional fries, especially before they crisp up.

-These butternut squash fries are a simple recipe for picky eaters – my kids gobbled them up when I served them with dip (I just mixed Greek yogurt with their beloved ketchup, but I think a cinnamon honey Greek yogurt dip would be awesome!)
+This is a simple recipe for picky eaters – my kids gobbled them up when I served them with dip.
+I just mixed Greek yogurt with their beloved ketchup, but I think a cinnamon honey Greek yogurt dip would be awesome!

 “Vegetables, ick!” is a popular refrain around dinner time.

 But stick to your guns, guys!
 Keep using tricks like making vegetables look more kid friendly, continuing to serve a vegetable with every meal (even if they don’t eat it!) and using sneaky tactics like hidden veggie meals to get the exposures in.